Thinking of crossing the Azerbaijan-Georgia border during your travels through the Caucasus? Look no further.

 The second Azerbaijan-Georgia border crossing connects Lagodekhi and Balakan.
 This is the most common way to cross into Georgia and it is what this article focuses on.

 This article provides a step-by-step guide to crossing the border from Azerbaijan to Georgia.
 It also provides insight into doing the journey in reverse and travelling from Georgia to Azerbaijan.

 As mentioned, the main border that sits between Georgia and Azerbaijan is the crossing point at Balakan.
 Balakan is neither scenic nor a tourist town so you don’t need to spend much time here.
 Just get here for your connection across the border and be on your way.

 Balakan can be reached easily via public transport from Sheki and Ganja.
 Detailed information on how to catch marshrutkas and buses from Sheki is detailed below.

 This is the exact process I followed while backpacking through Azerbaijan.
 I am a solo female traveller, and I found the entire process relatively straightforward and I never felt uncomfortable or unsafe.
 I am sure that you will be fine too.

-Crossing the Border from Azerbaijan to Georgia in 7 Easy Steps
+Crossing the Azerbaijan Georgia border in 7 Easy Steps

-I would recommend starting your border crossing journey as early in the day as possible.
-In total, you are looking at around 7 hours of travel, assuming that you don’t stay in Lagodekhi, Georgia.
+Start your Azerbaijan-Georgia border crossing journey as early in the day as possible.
+In total, you are looking at around 7 hours of travel.

 - Step One – Take a cab from your hotel to Sheki Bus Station